 Rampant Magazine is firmly grounded in the need to strengthen and expand the self-reliance of social movements and worker organizing.
 We are unapologetically anti-racist, feminist, and revolutionary socialist.

 Our goals are multiple and overlapping.
 We aim to make the structures of ruling class power visible and to highlight how they shape everyone’s lived realities.
-But our goal isn’t simply to understand the world, we aim to change it—Rampant will be a platform for current debates about movement organizing and political strategy.
+But our goal isn’t simply to understand the world, we aim to change it.
+Rampant Magazine is a platform for current debates about movement organizing and political strategy.
 Finally, we want to open up space for dreaming, for imagining a socialist future built from the raw materials of our everyday lives.

-We are an editorial collective of Chicago-based socialist activists and writers: brian bean, Dana Blanchard, Rachel Cohen, Anton Ford, Eric Kerl, Sean Larson, and Tyler Zimmer.
+We are an editorial collective of Chicago-based socialist activists and writers: brian bean, Rachel Cohen, Anton Ford, Eric Kerl, Sean Larson, and Tyler Zimmer.